Quantum Photonics Innovation Hub

 This proposed two-day workshop “Photonics in Quantum Computing” is hosted in cooperation of the Institute for Applied Physics (IAP) at Friedrich Schiller University Jena and Fraunhofer IOF.
 It aims to bring together industry and academia to discuss the role and challenges of photonics in quantum computing, with a focus on industry perspective and near-term application potential.

 The event will involve invited speakers from academia and industry, contributed talks, discussion panels, poster session, and laboratory tours at the Beutenberg Campus.
-The planned venues are the Abbe Center of Photonics and the Fraunhofer IOF.
+The planned venue is the Abbe Center Beutenberg (AZB).

 Join us in Jena for this networking event to shape the future of quantum technology!